lndgalante/which-icon-is-that/README.md

 ---

+- [x] Add icon stats, found N times

+* [x] Buy wiit.io to redirect to whichiconisthat.com

+- [x] Improve and share types and helpers between client/server

-- [] Improve URL from /:hash to /:packName/:iconType/:packId
+* [x] Improve URL from /:hash to /:packName/:iconType/:packId

-* [x] Create svg component for Vue with @vue-svgicon
+- [x] Create svg component for Vue with @vue-svgicon

-- [x] Create svg component for HTML with @svgr/core
+* [x] Create svg component for HTML with @svgr/core

-* [x] Create svg component for React with @svgr/core
+- [x] Create svg component for React with @svgr/core

-- [x] Check if we are handling icon packs with solid and outline versions
+* [x] Check if we are handling icon packs with solid and outline versions

-* [x] Display if icon supports solid or outline version
+- [x] Display if icon supports solid or outline version

-- [x] Migrate DB from Redis to PostgreSQL
+* [x] Migrate DB from Redis to PostgreSQL

-* [x] Add Plausible analytics
+- [x] Add Plausible analytics

-- [x] Try Preactjs on Next.js build
+* [x] Try Preactjs on Next.js build

-* [x] Refactorize to download icons instead of having them locally [x] Download icons
+- [x] Refactorize to download icons instead of having them locally [x] Download icons
       [x] Save it to upstash
       [x] Endpoint reads from upstash redis

-- [x] Reach 100/100 in Audits
+* [x] Reach 100/100 in Audits

-* [x] Buy whichiconisthat.com in NameCheap
+- [x] Buy whichiconisthat.com in NameCheap

-- [x] Deploy client to Vercel
+* [x] Deploy client to Vercel

-* [x] Deploy server to Deno deploy
+- [x] Deploy server to Deno deploy

-- [x] Add bottom icon to open footer with Slide transition
+* [x] Add bottom icon to open footer with Slide transition
   - [x] Display supported icons
   - [x] Display GitHub / Twitter
   - [x] Display code snippets for react/angular/vue-icons

-* [x] Remove svg parent tag to have more probabilities to find a icon
+- [x] Remove svg parent tag to have more probabilities to find a icon

-- [x] Beta testers list + exclusive list
+* [x] Beta testers list + exclusive list

 ## Built using